log4code/WebAPIBasics/Middleware/MultipleMiddleware/README.md

 ## Console logs

 The console will have the following output for every request.
+Note the order of the output to understand how a request flows through middleware.

 ```
+First middleware start.
 Terminal (last) middleware
+First middleware end.
 ```